shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **Added Determine if Two Strings Are Close** solution with HashMap frequency counting approach for efficient string transformation validation
 - **Added Unique Number of Occurrences** solution with HashMap and HashSet approach for efficient frequency uniqueness validation
 - **Added Find Pivot Index** solution with efficient prefix sum technique for finding balance point in array
 - **Added Find the Highest Altitude** solution with efficient prefix sum technique for tracking cumulative altitude changes